Greenbelt Plateau Trailhead

 Please check for Trail & Area Closures.

-Parking lot on north side of Highway 128.
+Parking lot on north side of Highway 128 with a parking fee.
+Information on parking permits & fees.

 Greenbelt Plateau Trail (1.5 mile) heads north from the trailhead through grassland and ponderosa pine savannah.
 It affords beautiful views of the Boulder Valley as it meanders toward the Community Ditch Trail.